2012 Nancy Larsen

-Nancy Larsen honored as 2012 STAR
+Nancy Larsen honored as 2012 STAR (Strategic Transformation Achievement Recognition, Previously, Volunteer of the Year)

 The Healthcare Businesswomen’s Association (HBA) awarded Nancy Larsen it’s 2012 Strategic Transformation Achievement Recognition (STAR) award.
 The HBA annually honors one STAR who stands apart as a truly engaging volunteer and who has demonstrated a long-term commitment to furthering the advancement and impact of women in healthcare worldwide.